-With Passport Photo Online, you can take a baby passport picture wherever you want!
-Our internet-based service can fit flexibly around your lifestyle, so you can get your pictures taken at home, the park or even the beach!
+Did you know, though, that there’s a way to get your passport photo without even leaving your house!
+With Passport Photo Online, you will be able to take a photo for a baby passport wherever you wish!
+Our internet-based service can fit flexibly around your lifestyle, so you can get your pictures taken at home, at the park or even at the beach!

 If you are applying for a passport on behalf of a child under 11 (eleven), or any child for the first time, you will need to get their passport photo signed by an appropriate countersignatory.